CME & Credit Claiming

 - Royal College of Physicians and Surgeons of Canada (RCPSC)

-The Heart Rhythm Society (the Society or HRS) is committed to upholding the highest ethical values and encouraging professional and principled behavior by its staff and volunteers.
-As part of commitment to transparency and accountability, and to attain the highest standards of excellence, HRS requires disclosure of relationships to maintain independence, objectivity, and scientific rigor in all activities.
+HRS is committed to upholding the highest ethical values and encouraging professional and principled behavior by its staff and volunteers.
+As part of this commitment to transparency and accountability, and to attain the highest standards of excellence, HRS requires the disclosure of relationships to maintain independence, objectivity, and scientific rigor in all activities.